IrisVR/iris-error-handler/README.md

 When the module is require'd, `package.json` will point the user to the relevant entry point at `dist/index.js`.

 #### Commit
-Committing will run a githook that triggers `npm run validate`, which in turn runs `npm test`, `npm run lint` and `npm run coverage` in parallel.
-If there is an error at any stage, the commit will be rejected.

 The module uses [commitizen](https://github.com/commitizen/cz-cli) for making commits, which is included in the dev dependencies.

 ```
-$ git add .
+$ git add -A
 $ npm run commit
 ```

-This will prompt a CLI to walk you through the changes you made.
+This will prompt a CLI to walk you through the changes you made. *Only a commit type of `feat` or `fix` will trigger an update to the published npm module;* other types such as `refactor` and `style` will not be a release as they don't change anything from the user's perspective.

+Committing will run a githook that triggers `npm run validate`, which in turn runs `npm test`, `npm run lint` and `npm run coverage` in parallel.
+If there is an error at any stage, the commit will be rejected.

 #### Publish
 Once a PR is merged into `develop`, CircleCI will ensure that the codebase is properly tested, linted and covered.

-In the case where `develop` is merged into `master`, CirclCI will additionally create a release build, make a new tag according to the nature of the update (major, minor or patch), and auto-release the new version to npm. :tada:
+In the case where `develop` is merged into `master`, CirclCI will additionally create a release build, make a new tag according to the nature of the update (major, minor or patch), and auto-release the new version to npm.